 So if you suspect your dog has eaten chocolate and they are hyperactive, panting excessively and unable to settle please call your vet.
 In extreme cases large amounts of theobromine can produce muscle tremors, seizures, an irregular heartbeats, internal bleeding, organ damage or a heart attack.

-We all love to cook with onion and garlic for ourselves (especially being plant-based), but when onions and garlic are ingested in sufficient amounts by our pets the chemicals in these foods have the ability to destroy their red blood cells causing severe anaemia.
-Onions are more of a concern than garlic.
+We all love to cook with onion for ourselves (especially being plant-based), but when onions are ingested in sufficient amounts by our pets the chemicals in these foods have the ability to destroy their red blood cells causing severe anaemia.

 Eating onions of more than 0.5% of your dog’s body weight are potentially toxic.
 Cats and some Japanese breeds of dog such as the Akita are more sensitive to the toxic effects than most.
 Symptoms are generally secondary to the anaemia and include weakness, lethargy and pale coloured gums.